unisonweb/unison/development.markdown

     stack exec -- <executable-name> +RTS -p

 That will generate a `<executable-name>.prof` plain text file with profiling data.
 [More info on profiling](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/profiling.html).

+## Building with cabal

+Unison can also be built/installed with cabal.
+You'll need ghc 8.6.x to successfully build its dependencies.

+* To configure the build, you can use e.g. `cabal v2-configure --with-ghc=ghc-8.6.5`
+if you have multiple versions of GHC installed
+* To build all projects use `cabal v2-build all`
+* Tests can be run with e.g. `cabal v2-run parser-typechecker:tests`
+* The executable can be installed with `cabal v2-install unison` the install directory can be modified by setting `installdir: ...` or`install-dirs` in `.cabal/config`